Talk to Local Expert

 Trip Highlights

-The Gurung and Magar people have a distinctive religious culture that represents a rich blend of Bon and Buddhism.
-They are also renowned for their historic contributions to the British Gurkha regiments during the First and Second World Wars.
-Throughout the journey, you will enjoy not only breathtaking mountain scenery but also the genuine hospitality and cultural splendor of Nepal’s Himalayan communities.
+The Gurung and Magar communities have a unique cultural heritage influenced by both Buddhism and Bon traditions.
+They are also well known for their historic contributions to the British Gurkha regiments during the First and Second World Wars.
+Throughout the journey, trekkers experience not only breathtaking Himalayan scenery but also the genuine hospitality and rich cultural traditions of the local mountain communities.

-Trekking further north-east from Machhapuchhre Base Camp (MBC) and Annapurna Base Camp (ABC), the route crosses the South Annapurna Glacier, where the actual Tent Peak climbing begins.
-From here, climbers continue their ascent toward the summit.
-Prior to the final climb, one full day is spent at Annapurna Base Camp for rest and acclimatization, along with essential training in the proper use of mountaineering and climbing equipment.
+From Machhapuchhre Base Camp (MBC) and Annapurna Base Camp (ABC), the route crosses the South Annapurna Glacier, where the actual Tent Peak climbing begins.
+Before the summit ascent, one full day is spent at Annapurna Base Camp for acclimatization and basic mountaineering training, including the proper use of climbing equipment.

-Tent Peak can be climbed via three different routes: the south-east ridge, the south-west ridge, and the north-east ridge, with the north-east route being the most commonly used.
-Although Tent Peak is technically easy, it is physically demanding, making it suitable for climbers with good fitness and basic mountaineering skills.
-From the summit, climbers are treated to an unparalleled view of the entire Annapurna Sanctuary, featuring a breathtaking amphitheater of hanging glaciers and moraines, surrounded by some of the highest peaks on earth.
+Tent Peak can be climbed via three different routes: the south-east ridge, south-west ridge, and north-east ridge, with the north-east route being the most commonly used.
+Although the climb to Tent Peak is physically demanding, it is best suited for climbers with good physical fitness and basic mountaineering skills.

 Trip Itinerary